Student Spotlight: Tara Cachur Molnar

 She worked as an election specialist with the Illinois State Board of Elections, performing audits and interpreting the laws of campaign finance for candidates.
 However, Molnar made the difficult choice to leave her job and become self-employed, opening a daycare business.
-This also allows her to take care of her first child, Stanley.
+This also allows her to take care of her two children.

 “I continue to educate myself by attending seminars and classes focused on early childhood development and education.
 I use social media, such as Twitter and Facebook, to stay informed on current topics in early childhood education.
 The children really enjoy when we do new activities together.
 I continue to use resources, such as local colleges and associations, to provide the best service to the children in my care.